AppiumTestDistribution/appium-interceptor-plugin/README.md

 `appium server -ka 800 --use-plugins=appium-interceptor -pa /wd/hub`

+## Custom certificate

+If you need to use a custom certificate, it can be done by passing `certdirectory` as an argument of the plugin:

+`appium server -ka 800 --use-plugins=appium-interceptor --plugin-appium-interceptor-certdirectory="<YOUR DIRECTORY>" -pa /wd/hub`

+Please keep the same directory structure as the existing certificate folder.

 ## what does this plugin do?

 For every appium session, interceptor plugin will start a proxy server and updates the device proxy settings to pass all network traffic to proxy server.
 Mocking is disabled by default and can be enabled from the test by passing `appium:intercept : true` in the desired capability while creating a new appium session.